brunothelima/vue-forme/README.md

 # vue-forme
-A vue3 solution for form handling, built with vue3 composition api.
+A vue3 solution for form handling built with vue3 composition api.

 ## Features:
   - Fast form ui development via ```<forme />``` component
-  - Sync/Async input event callback handling
+  - Input event callback handling
+   - Async callbacks
+   - Access to the schema reference
+  - Data validation
-  - Sync/Async data validation
+    - Input async validation
+    - Custom validations support
-  - Open composable functions for custom form components
+  - Open composable functions ```createForme``` and ```useForme``` for custom form components

-## Using the ```<forme />``` component:
+## Basic usage with ```<forme />``` component:
-  The easiest way of start with forme is by using its ```<forme />``` component.
-Symply import the component into your code and give it a :schema to work with.
+  The easiest way to start with forme is using the ```<forme />``` component.
+Symply import it into your code and give it a schema object to work with, like the example below.

   **MyCustomForm.vue**
   ```html